-DRMI is seeking volunteers interested in supporting youth 8-18 by helping them stay current with mobile devices and other technology so that they can teach seniors participating in the Geeks & Gramps Program.
+DRMI is seeking volunteers interested in supporting youth 8-18 by helping them stay current with mobile devices and other technology so that they can teach seniors participating in the Geeks & Gramps (grandparents) Program.
 The Geeks & Gramps Program is designed to bridge generational gaps between youth and seniors by connecting them through technology.
 Youth between the ages of 8-12 and 13-18 devote time engaging in volunteerism and learning to communicate effectively with other generations.
-Youth, serving as subject matter experts (SMEs) educate seniors and other adults on how to use cell phones, tablets, computers and software.
-Participating youth are expected to attend a specialized 2-hour preparation workshop learning facilitation, group management, presentation, communication skills, and dressing for success.
-Youth then volunteer 2-hours at a local senior center or other community-based location.
+Youth, serving as subject matter experts (SMEs) educate seniors and other adults on how to use cell phones, tablets, computers, software and social media platforms.
 Normally the workshop and community events are held in person and will resume with social distancing guidelines in place.
 However, due to COVID-19, we are hoping to implement virtual events via Zoom, with youth moderating the events and seniors invited to attend virtually.
 The volunteers will review intermediate to higher device functions with youth and attend the community-based events (either in person or virtually) for seniors to support and serve as a resource for questions.

 No additional volunteer opportunities at this time.